Generic Name: lenvatinib (len VA ti nib)

 Call your doctor at once if you have signs of serious side effects, including: severe chest pain, shortness of breath, swelling in your ankles, numbness or weakness, confusion, severe headache, problems with speech or vision, seizure (convulsions), unusual bleeding, coughing up blood, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

-You should not use lenvatinib if you are allergic to it, or if you have:
+You should not use lenvatinib if you are allergic to it.

 headaches or vision problems;

+You may need to have a negative pregnancy test before starting this treatment.
 Do not use lenvatinib if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using lenvatinib and for at least 30 days after your last dose.

 How should I take lenvatinib?